tgdiazr/Computational-Chemistry/Siesta/TDDFT/README.txt

 Run the SIESTA simulation to obtain the electronic structure.

 Execute the optical calculation:

-./optical < SiH-O-Aptms1.EPSIMG
+./input < SiH-O-Aptms1.EPSIMG
+./optical

 Extract absorption data from absorp_coef.out.

-Plot results using gnuplot:
+Plot results using gnuplot, python, etc.